pbeyssac/millipede-caster/README.md

 Currently runs on FreeBSD.

 Features:
- * "Virtual" base algorithm which picks the nearest base from the source table
+ * "Virtual" "near" base algorithm which picks the nearest base from the source table
  * High performance
  * Low memory footprint
  * Supports IPv6 and IPv4